jerturowetz/notes/to-do.md

 # Jer's To-Do List

-- BMO logib
-- Publi sac atop delivering to us
 - Take the Monday off after kuujuuarapiik
 - Call Karina (514-578-3796) to schedule cleaning person
 - Sell old winter boots
-- Send Chris & Lori a card:
-  > Dear Miller Nesbits, We just wanted to say thank you one more time for a beautiful week in Fredericton, and a super-fun night out at Harvest.
-After all, nothing expresses gratitude like a 12” non-stick frying pan (it’s nothing fancy, but it’s the one we have and it does a good job!).
-All our love, Kate, Jeremy and Wally
 - Make a save the date card or print version for the thing (Sunday December 01)
 - Get a babysitter for Sunday December 01 @2pm
 - Videotron internet (100) & mobile (8) is like 120 (call in)